 You’ll also need a credit card reader with both chip reader and magnetic strip reading capabilities.
 Depending on your setup, you may want a barcode scanner and a receipt printer.
 And you’ll need a cash drawer to handle the cash transactions that run through your system.

-Choosing Among Types of POS Systems
+Choosing Among Types of POS System for Small Business

 When you’re deciding among POS systems, there are a few things you’ll want to look for.
 First of all, you should consider the scale of your operation.
 If you’re running a business with four employees, you don’t want to get a system designed for a major corporation, or vice versa.

-Find the Right POS System for You
+Find the Right POS System for Small Business

 If you’d like help getting your business off the ground, check out the rest of our site at Your FundingTree.
 We can help you get the right small business loan and give you advice on how to prime your business for success.
 Apply now and start making your business dreams a reality.